python/cpython/Doc/library/functools.rst

    *WRAPPER_UPDATES* (which updates the wrapper function's *__dict__*, i.e. the
    instance dictionary).

-   The main intended use for this function is in decorator functions which wrap the decorated function and return the wrapper.
+   The main intended use for this function is in :term:`decorator` functions which wrap the decorated function and return the wrapper.
 If the wrapper function is not updated, the metadata of the returned function will reflect the wrapper definition rather than the original function definition, which is typically less than helpful.